 But enter Reroute Lifestyle: a beginner-friendly, no bullshit website established to help aspiring entrepreneurs start building their dreams and be their own boss.

 I feel the need to disclose: this is not a post bragging about how much I’ve made blogging.
 I say this with every income report I publish: if other bloggers did not post their income reports, I would not have started blogging.

 Reading income reports inspired me to start a profitable blog of my own.
-So, I write income reports as a way to educate other bloggers and inspire new or more veteran bloggers to start making money blogging.
+So, I write income reports as a way to educate other bloggers and inspire novice and veteran bloggers to start making money blogging.